Let’s talk Green Growth in Sustainable architecture. The world’s greenest buildings

 In interactions with a TERI researcher, Honorable Minister of Environment, Forest and Climate Change, GoI, Shri Prakash Javadekar (click here to view in full) reaffirmed that the goal of poverty eradication can only be addressed through climate resilient green growth and sustainable development.

-So as India steps up action after the Paris Climate Agreement, this project hopes to offer national and state level policy makers with new analysis, information and recommendations to design and make policies and programmes, including the Intended Nationally Determined Contribution (INDCs) to meet Sustainable Development Goals.
+So as India steps up action after the Paris Climate Agreement, this project hopes to offer national and state level policy makers with new analysis, information and recommendations to design and make policies and programs.
+That’s also including the Intended Nationally Determined Contribution (INDCs) to meet Sustainable Development Goals.

 The multifarious challenges that the world faces today demand knowledge of climate and development impacts to enable current and new generations of decision-makers to engage and comprehend the complex interactions involving climate change and sustainable development.
 This project ‘Initiative on Green Growth and Development in India’ bears specific relevance towards the Mission on Strategic Knowledge for Climate Change, one of the eight missions under the National Action Plan on Climate Change.